 The migration route and timing of Chinook salmon along the coast of Washington State is not well understood.
 To determine when and where Chinook salmon of different genetic stocks enter and transit through the U.S. Navy Northwest Training and Testing Area (NWTT), we tagged 298 maturing adult salmon across five locations throughout the Gulf of Alaska.
 The tagging locations included Kodiak in October 2020 (n = 80), Yakutat in March 2021 (n = 32), Chignik in August 2021 (n = 36), Craig in June 2022 (n = 51), and Sitka in June 2022 (n = 99).
 We have detected 61 acoustically tagged Chinook salmon (tagged in Kodiak = 10, Yakutat = 5, Chignik = 4, Craig = 12, Sitka = 30).
-The 298 tagged Chinook salmon included eleven different genetic stocks that were from Southeast Alaska, British Columbia, Washington, or Oregon.
-This included four Evolutionary Significant Units (ESU), Lower Columbia River, Puget Sound, Snake River fallrun, and Upper Willamette River, that are listed as threaten by the Endangered Species Act (ESA), and one ESU, the Oregon Coast, that is a candidate for ESA listing.
-The Lower Columbia River, Upper Willamette River, and Oregon Coast ESUs were subsequently detected by receivers.
-The Lower Columbia River ESU fish were detected in Pacific Northwest waters (Canadian and Washington Coast) in August and October but were not detected by receivers specifically in the NWTT.
+The 298 tagged Chinook salmon included ten different genetic stocks that were from Southeast Alaska, British Columbia, Washington, or Oregon.
+This included two Evolutionary Significant Units (ESU), Lower Columbia River and Upper Willamette River, that are listed as threaten by the Endangered Species Act (ESA), and one ESU, the Oregon Coast, that is a candidate for ESA listing.
+The Lower Columbia River ESU fish were detected in Pacific Northwest waters (Canadian and Washington Coast) in August and October.
 The Upper Willamette River ESU fish were detected in Pacific Northwest waters in April, June, and July and by receivers within the NWTT in July.
 The Oregon Coast ESU fish were detected in the Pacific Northwest waters in September and October and by receivers with the NWTT in September and October.
 This study has provided novel evidence that fish tagged in Alaska transit through the NWTT.